telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 ### Customizing Existing Themes

-The Sass Theme Builder supports the following options for customization:
+The SASS Theme Builder supports the following options for customization:

 * Color pickers which customize the appearance of the components.
 * The **Apply changes instantly** option which enables you to observe the changes on the fly.